bcgov/EPIC.search/search-vector-api/README.md

   * Automatically used for generic document requests (e.g., "show me all letters")
   * Fastest option for document browsing and type-based filtering
   * No semantic analysis or relevance scoring applied
+  * **Smart Override**: When explicitly requested but the query requires content search, the system will automatically fall back to appropriate semantic/hybrid strategies for better results

 The search strategy can be overridden per-request using the `searchStrategy` parameter: